jessekorzan/qUizList/README.md

 ---

-Run the simple demo (list of "colours" to verify are correct, code randomly throws in false answers).
+Review simple demo; list of "colours" to verify are correct, code randomly throws in false answers.

 Highlights:
 - customize the JSON for different test/quizes (easy to see how to change in code)